Boost Your Business!

 Bernard:

-And then of course the last bit is.
-You know, disclose just enough information.
-Remember that out of the 28 and a half million small businesses, it will not be the majority that are experts.
+The last bit is to disclose just enough information.
+Remember that most of the 28-and-a-half million small businesses need to be more experts.
 Especially the ones that have never owned a website before.
-So, disclose just enough information, something they can appreciate, something that clearly shows value and something that stays within the area of relevance.
+So, disclose just enough information, something they can appreciate, something that clearly shows value, and something that stays relevant.

 {slide: Takeaway}